1. Our principles

 - The target weights of Custom Portfolios will change if a customer decides to change their asset allocation or liquidate their portfolios.

 In deciding our rebalancing methodology, we reviewed several research papers that delved into the ideal frequency and best methodologies for rebalancing.
 We looked at the assets we use to construct our portfolios in terms of trading and settlement cycles.
 We considered the frequency of our asset class price feeds updates.
-We also verified the various preferences our Investment Plan clients set, as all of these drive potential portfolio adjustments.

 With this in mind, we have implemented a portfolio rebalancing methodology that uses twice weekly and semi-annual looks along with set tolerance bands and inner rails relative to a portfolio's target weight.

 5.3.1 Tolerance Bands and Inner Rails